rokob/rokob.github.com/_posts/2018-01-15-two-years-of-skydiving.md

 tunnel.
 It turns out skysurfing isn't really a thing anymore.

 I started staying on the dropzone in Eloy first in the bunk house and then in a tent.
 I got my first rig around 60 jumps.
 It was a 1998 Vector 3 with a Spectre 210.
-I bought a brand new Cypres AAD and had that installed and then set about jumping the shit out of it.
+I bought a brand new Cypres AAD, had that installed, and then set about jumping the shit out of it.
 I bounced around different diciplines.
 I wanted to try everything with the goal of wingsuiting still on the horizon.
 You are required to make 200 jumps before you can put on a wingsuit so I knew that I could have fun doing other things until I got there.
 My initial goal after I saw how quickly I got my A license was to